Mike Averko told me that interviewing La Russophobe wasn’t my finest hour. So, I interviewed Mike as well.

 Maria Sharapova, Sergey Lavrov and Catherine the Great.
 You said that the setting is a dinner party.
 From a distance, all three appear to be lively interesting sorts.
 I’m a bit of a fitness buff and would like to discuss training methods with Sharapova.
 Lavrov’s frank comments on foreign policy and other matters get my thumbs’ up.
 I gather that Catherine the Great was a great all around conversationalist.

-8. On balance, do you think Vladimir Putin’s presidency has been good for
+8. On balance, do you think Vladimir Putin’s presidency has been good for Russia?

 A resounding yes.

 Not sure.
 As an American, please excuse me for addressing your question in more of a US (as opposed to European) context.
 For whatever my disagreements with Michael McFaul, I share his view that the cultural/historical experience rationale by many doesn’t lock a given country into an eternally set pattern.
-Right now,
+Right now, Russia is a representative democracy because:

 - most of the population is in general support of the government